Betaine | Trimethylglycine | TMG | Glycine Betaine

 Supports aspects of sports performance *

 Betaine plays a central role in methylation and is involved in the synthesis of important neurotransmitters (dopamine and serotonin) and the neurohormone melatonin.
-It is also something which can be decreased when higher doses of niacin equivalent compounds are supplemented.
+It is also something that can be decreased when higher amounts of niacin equivalent compounds are supplemented.
 For these reasons, it can play a role in a variety of different types of formulations.
-The dose of betaine used in a formulation will vary depending upon the purpose it is being used for.
+The amount of betaine used in a formulation will vary depending upon the purpose it is being used for.
 In general, Neurohacker Collective believes it’s prudent to supplement betaine (or a choline source) when niacin equivalents are used in amounts significantly greater than the daily value (DV) to ensure against unintended depletion.
-When used to ensure against depletion a general rule of thumb is that approximately 1mg of betaine can be used for each mg of niacin equivalent supplemented.
-When used for supporting homocysteine metabolism, heart or liver health, as a nootropic or ergogenic (i.e., not simply to ensure against depletion), or for supporting sleep, higher doses may be used.
-Doses above 1500 mg a day may increase cholesterol levels, so, even in these other applications, Neurohacker Collective believes in using a more moderate dose of betaine, combined with other supportive nutrients.
+When used to ensure against depletion a general rule of thumb is that approximately 1 mg of betaine can be used for each mg of niacin equivalent supplemented.
+When used for supporting homocysteine metabolism, heart or liver health, as a nootropic or ergogenic (i.e., not simply to ensure against depletion), or for supporting sleep, higher amounts may be used.
+Servings above 1500 mg a day may increase cholesterol levels, so, even in these other applications, Neurohacker Collective believes in using a more moderate serving of betaine, combined with other supportive nutrients.*

 Methylates homocysteine to produce the amino acid L-methionine*